mkoryak/address-validator/README.md

 From an input address the lib will return to you a valid address with correct spelling and lat/lon coords, and/or a set of inexact matches that can be used to drive a 'did you mean?' widget.

-Currently geared towards North American Addresses.
+Currently geared towards North American Addresses but works with all languages.

 [![Donate](http://programmingdrunk.com/donate-coffee.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=SDJJ42BTC46LY&lc=US&item_name=floatThead&currency_code=USD&bn=PP%2dDonationsBF%3adonate%2dcoffee%2epng%3aNonHosted)